Skip to main content

 Jobs progress through a defined set of states:

-Jobs can be listed, inspected, deleted, and retried through the API and CLI.
+Jobs are created implicitly when you call a domain endpoint.
+Once created, jobs can be listed, inspected, deleted, and retried through the job API and CLI.
 See CLI Reference for usage and examples, or the API Reference for the REST endpoints.

 Configuration